bonjorno7/bedset/README.md

 * Difference
 * Union
 * Intersect
-* Apply: applies all modifiers on selected objects
 * Inset: makes an inset inside the cutter
 * Extract: extracts the part of the target inside the cutter to a separate object